MrODonnell/cheat/tasklist.md

 # Cheatsheet task list in Markdown
+- [ ] create a readme.md with a list of file,
+perhaps merge tasklist.md to readme.md
 - [x] hello world
 - [x] mathematical operators (7)
 - [ ] add += etc